BinethAtukorala/RCCS-Team-Manager/README.md

 - Project boards

 ## 🤝 Contributing
-Contributions, feedback, and bug reports are welcom!
+Contributions, feedback, and bug reports are welcome!
 Feel free to check out our [issues page](https://github.com/BinethAtukorala/RCCS-Team-Manager/issues) to see how you can help!